mnordseth/enet-homeassistant/README.md

 # Enet Smart Home integration for Home Assistant
 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

 This plugin provides an Enet Smart Home integration to Home Assistant.

+Supported features:
-It currently supports actuators like dimmers and switches, and has been tested on a few different devices.
+- Most actuators like dimmers and switches
+- Listing and activating scenes defined on the Enet server
+- Events from buttons (press and release).
+Both buttons configured for scenes and connected to an actuator creates events.

 ## Installation using HACS